MedBenali0/Data-Engineer-US-Job-Market-Analysis/README.md

 #### Insights:

-- Kafka, Airflow, and Scala offer the highest median salaries (around $140K-$145K), but they appear in fewer job postings (under 20%), indicating they are specialized skills that command high pay but are less frequently required.
+- `Kafka`, `Airflow`, and `Scala` offer the highest median salaries (around $140K-$145K), but they appear in fewer job postings (under 20%), indicating they are specialized skills that command high pay but are less frequently required.
-- While their median salaries are lower (around $130K), Python and SQL are the most in-demand skills, appearing in over 70% of job postings.
+- While their median salaries are lower (around $130K), `Python` and `SQL` are the most in-demand skills, appearing in over 70% of job postings.
-- AWS, Snowflake, and Spark provide a balance between demand and pay, with moderate demand (30-50% of jobs) and median salaries ranging from $130K to $137K.
+- `AWS`, `Snowflake`, and `Spark` provide a balance between demand and pay, with moderate demand (30-50% of jobs) and median salaries ranging from $130K to $137K.

 # Project Insights